 En Español | Most Marylanders are eligible to buy health insurance through Maryland Health Connection, the state’s Affordable Care Act (ACA) marketplace during open enrollment, which begins Nov.
 1 and runs through Dec.
 15.

 Residents who experience a qualifying life event, such as a marriage, divorce, the birth of a child, a move or lost health insurance, may be eligible to buy or change coverage through a special enrollment period.
 And you might be able to save money on premiums, too, thanks to expanded federal tax credits available through 2022.

-Most people already enrolled in ACA marketplace plans will also see their premiums go down this year because the recently enacted American Rescue Plan increases tax credits for insurance premiums and expands the number of households who qualify for them.
+Most people already enrolled in ACA marketplace plans have seen their premiums go down this year because the American Rescue Plan Act of 2021 increased tax credits for insurance premiums and expanded the number of households who qualify for them.
 Every household that pays more than 8.5 percent of its household income now qualifies for federal tax credits to help them afford health insurance.
 Prior to the new law, such tax credits were only available to people making up to 400 percent of the federal poverty level (around $51,000 for one person).

 You apply for coverage and choose your plan at the same time.
 Once you’re approved for a plan, you’ll need to pay your first monthly premium for your coverage to begin.
 To apply and enroll:

 Coverage and cost depend on where you live, the type of plan you choose, your household income and the age and disability status of you and your family.

 If you qualify for Medicaid, you will be able to get free or low-cost coverage and may not need to worry about premiums or copays, depending on your level of income.

 All Maryland Health Connection plans cover 10 “essential” benefits, including:

 Insurance companies cannot deny coverage because of preexisting conditions.
 When you apply, you can identify your medical needs and choose a plan that makes financial sense for you and your family.